Regulating loops in de Sitter spacetime: Introduction

-In this work we develop a method to compute secular divergences associated with scalar field theories on a fixed de Sitter background.
-It is not easy to calculate these divergences, even for simple 1-loop diagrams \cite{Green:2020txs,Marolf:2010zp}.
+In this work, we develop a method to compute loop diagrams that contribute to equal time correlation functions of a scalar field theory on a fixed de Sitter background.
+Even simple 1-loop diagrams of this sort are difficult to calculate \cite{Green:2020txs,Marolf:2010zp}.
 The basic problem is the lack of time translational invariance in dS, which means time appears explicitly in the momentum integrals.
 Such integrals are not scaleless, hampering our ability to compute them with the usual bag of tricks we employ in flat space.
 A solution to this problem was recently introduced in the form of Soft de Sitter Effective Theory (SdSET) \cite{Cohen:2020php,Cohen:2021fzf} where, in the long wavelength limit, the time integrals factorize and separate from integrals over 3-momenta.
 This returns the scalelessness of the momentum integrals, allowing us to tame the divergences without violating the symmetries of the underlying dS spacetime.
 However, we still need to match the EFT with the UV theory, and it would be desirable to have a way of regulating loop integrals on the UV side that shares all the nice properties of the regulator we use in the EFT ({\it dynamical} dimensional regularization).
-Such a procedure must also be generalizable, so that we don't have to invent a new way of doing the integral for every diagram we encounter.
+Such a procedure must also be generalizable so that we don't have to invent a new way of doing the integral for every diagram we encounter.

 Our method starts with the following simple observation: dS spacetime has dilatation invariance in place of the time translation invariance of flat space.
 The latter allows us to Fourier transform the time variable, which suggests that the transform best suited for dS should have, as its basis, the eigenfunctions of the dilatation generator.
 Mellin transforms have exactly that property \cite{Sleight:2019mgd,Sleight:2019hfp,Sleight:2021plv}.
 Once we switch to Mellin space, the momentum and time integrals decouple, and the divergences manifest as overlaps of certain poles of the integrand.
 These overlaps may be removed by introducing tiny shifts to these poles, in much the same way that loops in flat space QFT are regulated by tweaking the number of dimensions \cite{Bollini:1972ui,tHooft:1973mfk}.
 In fact, the connection was first made in \cite{Boos:1990rg}, and Mellin-Barnes (MB) integrals have been used widely in evaluating sophisticated Feynman diagrams in particle physics \cite{Smirnov:2009up, Tausk:1999vh, Anastasiou:2005cb, Czakon:2005rk}.
 We employ some of the tools developed in these papers in the present work, thereby placing our method on a well-established foundation of computational techniques.